Aditya-354/DSA-Problems-Solved/README.md

 **Approach:**

--> Move a window of length needle.size() across haystack and check if all characters match.
+> Move a window of length needle.size() across haystack and check if all characters match.\

--> Return the starting index on a full match; otherwise return `-1`.
+> Return the starting index on a full match; otherwise return `-1`.

 **Pattern:** Sliding window + brute force string matching